 The State Coordinator will provide all LEAs and charter schools with NC educational rights posters on a regular basis.
 The dissemination of the posters during all trainings, forums, and site visits for homeless liaisons will also be conducted.
 The NCDPI's State Coordinator will conduct annual compliance forums, a state Learning Institute, and regional round-tables for homeless liaisons and other school officials as appropriate.
-The forums, Learning Institute, and regional roundtables will address the process for identifying homeless children and youth, strategies commonly used for identifying homeless children and youth, completing assessments of children who are experiencing homelessness to determine the academic needs they may have in order to support their success in school, maintaining an annual program needs assessment and other procedures that districts must conduct for identifying students who are experiencing homelessness.
+The forums, Learning Institute, and regional roundtables will address the process for identifying homeless children and youth, strategies commonly used for identifying homeless to determine the academic needs they may have in order to support their success in school, maintaining an annual program needs assessment and other procedures that districts must conduct for identifying students who are experiencing homelessness.